- Travel Home

 Fuji Rock, Naeba, Japan

-The largest festival in Japan has a year-on-year cracking lineup (expect The Stone Roses and Radiohead this year), and a mystifying location in the mountains.
+The largest festival in Japan has a year-on-year cracking lineup (expect The xx, The Cure and Nine Inch Nails this year), and a mystifying location in the mountains.

-Also on CNNGo: A first timer's foray into Fuji Rock
+Also on CNN: A first timer's foray into Fuji Rock

 Splendour In The Grass, New South Wales, Australia